getlocalization/python-glcli/README.md

 commands:

- add           Add new master file to project.
-It will be tracked and pushed when there's changes. init          Create a local repository to working directory and link it to existing Get Localization project. map-locale    Map translation of a given master file to local file.
-When file is pulled from server, it's saved to given target file. pull          Pull available translations from server push          Push changed master files to server push-tr       Push local mapped translations that do not exist on server remote        Return remote project name status        Project status translations  List translations from given project
+ add           Add a new master file to project.
+It will be tracked and pushed when there are changes. init          Create a local repository in the working directory and link it to an existing Get Localization project. map-locale    Map translation of given master file to a local file.
+When the file is pulled from server, it's saved in the given target file. pull          Pull available translations from server push          Push changed master files to server push-tr       Push local mapped translations that don't exist on server remote        Return remote project name status        Project status translations  List translations from given project